darribas/gds_env/README.md

-# Setup and testing of an environment for the GDS stack
+# The GDS stack

 * [Dani Arribas-Bel](http://darribas.org)
   [[@darribas](http://twitter.com/darribas)]

-This environment is being tested on Python-2 for the following OS architectures:
+This repository contains a `conda` environment with a comprehensive and opinionated list of Python and R packages for Geographic Data Science.
+The environment can be installed natively on a machine:

+> `conda-env create -f install_gds_stack.yml`

+Or built as a Docker container (for which you will need [Docker](https://www.docker.com)):

+> `docker build -t gds .

 | OS      | Status |
 | ------- | -----------------|